LACMIP/emu/docs/_documentation/citing.md

 {% include figure image_path="/assets/images/citing_GBIF.png" alt="image of LACMIP's occurrence dataset on GBIF.org" caption="Cite LACMIP's GBIF dataset if you have used our digitized collections in your research." %}

+Additionally, or alternatively, a customized and citable data download may be generated to reference digitized LACMIP specimens in publications.
+Contact the collections manager if you would like assistance with creating one.

-{% include figure image_path="/assets/images/citing_datadownload.png" alt="image of a custom data download on GBIF.org" caption="Contact the collections manager if you would like assistance creating a customized data download with a citable DOI, as in this [example](https://doi.org/10.15468/dl.ykhkrs)." %}
+{% include figure image_path="/assets/images/citing_datadownload.png" alt="image of a custom data download on GBIF.org" caption="[Example](https://doi.org/10.15468/dl.ykhkrs) of a customized data download with a citable DOI." %}